top of page

 Robin is a textile artist and educator whose intuitive, freeform quilts burst with color, texture, and movement.
 With a background in philosophy and special education, she began quilting in 1973 and later abandoned templates to embrace spontaneity.
 Her large-scale works are tactile celebrations of creativity, joy, and wonder.
 Robin has taught nationally, completed a residency at Chateau d'Orquevaux, and has featured on PBS and at QuiltCon.
 Her quilts invite connection through bold expression and fearless improvisation.

-Spotlight: Robin O'Neil, Quilter and Designer - Create Whimsey
+Spotlight: Robin O'Neil, Quilter and Designer - Create Whimsy

 About the Speaker: